tay4real/BuildWeek-3-Linkedin-BE/README.md

 ### Daily Log:
 #### 25/01/21:
-Created Notion page for organization and divided tasks
+- Created Notion page for organization and divided tasks
 - Added CRUD and PDF creation for user
 #### 26/01/21:
+- Fixed frontend on the profile side
+- Added image upload on frontend side